 The light output of a 100W incandescent lamp is 1330 lumens

-If it is assumed that, because this lamp is contained in a shade, at a certain distance from a table top, 15% of its light reaches the surface measuring 1.2m x 0.6m
+Let us assume that, because this lamp is contained in a shade, 15% of its light reaches the surface of a table top measuring 1.2m x 0.6m.

 Fairly severe tasks such as prolonged reading of small print or sewing require a much higher level of illumination compared with that needed for easy visual tasks.
 This can usually be achieved by increasing the power of the lamp or moving the lamp closer, where practical.
 The inverse square law states that the illumination on a surface varies with the power of the light illuminating the surface and inversely with the square of the distance away from the surface illuminated.
 Although, therefore, increasing the power of the light bulb from 100 to 200 watts would double the illumination, if the distance from the light source to the task was halved the illumination would be increase four times.
 Whenever inadequate or deficient lighting is suspected, bringing the light nearer to the task will demonstrate the dramatic increase in illuminance this can produce.